 A Loaded Slow Cooker Chili is the perfect hot meal on a cold winter’s day.
 This chili has corn, black and red kidney beans and is sweetened with a little honey.

-This One Pot Corn and Crab Chowder is a tasty cream-based chowder made with bacon, potatoes, corn and crab meat.
+This One Pot Ham Potato and Corn Chowder is a tasty cream-based chowder made with ham, potatoes, corn in a cream base.
 A tasty homemade meal perfect for rainy days.

 Subscribe to No Plate Like Home

 - 8 cups of chicken or turkey stock

 - 2 14.5 oz canned Cannellini Great Northern, Pinto or Red Kidney Beans, drained and rinsed